PratyushMahajan/To-Do-MERN-App/README.md

 # Running the Application:

 # Step 1: Install Dependencies
 Begin by installing all the necessary dependencies for both the client and server sides.
-Execute the command *npm install* or *npm i*  to install all required packages.
+Execute the command 'npm install' or *npm i*  to install all required packages.

 # Step 2: Configure MongoDB URL
 Update the MongoDB URL in the application by adding your database URL with the correct username and password.
 Run *node index.js* in your server-side terminal to verify a successful connection between the application and MongoDB.